inspec/inspec/docs-chef-io/content/inspec/glossary.md

 When using a [plural resource](#plural-resource), a _`filter statement`_ is used to select individual test subjects using [filter criteria](#filter-criteria).
 A filter statement almost always is indicated by the keyword `where`, and may be repeated using method chaining.

-A filter statement may use method call syntax (which allows basic criteria operations, such as equality, regex matching, and ruby `===` comparison) or block syntax (which allows arbitrary code).
+A filter statement may use method call syntax (which allows basic criteria operations, such as equality, regex matching, and Ruby `===` comparison) or block syntax (which allows arbitrary code).

 In this example, `where(...)` is the filter statement.